Pricing changes are coming in January. Contact our Sales team to secure the current price for your desired license.

 }

 The Parse() method is responsible for parsing data.
-In this case, Parse() calls the FillDataInfo() method first, then processes and returns the data:
+In the example below, Parse() calls the FillDataInfo() method first, then processes and returns the data:

 public IEnumerable<object[,]> Parse()